After completing this tutorial, you will be able to:

 fromJSON()function in the rjson package to import that data into a data.frame object.

 Let’s give it a try.
-First, we encode the URL to replace all spaces with the ascii value for a space which is
+First, you encode the URL to replace all spaces with the ascii value for a space which is

 # encode the URL with characters for each space. full_url <- URLencode(full_url) full_url ## "https://data.colorado.gov/resource/tv8u-hswn.json?county=Boulder&$where=age%20between%2020%20and%2040&$select=year,age,femalepopulation"

-Then, we import the data directly into a data.frame using the
+Then, you import the data directly into a data.frame using the

 fromJSON() function that is in the rjson package.